 SBA Loan

-The Small Business Administration provides business loans, including acquisition loans, to small businesses that meet their requirements.
+The Small Business Administration provides business loans, including acquisition loans, to small businesses that meet its requirements.
 SBA loans are guaranteed by the federal government.
 Hence, they are sometimes easier to obtain than traditional loans.

 Bank Loan

 Banks of all sizes engage in business lending.
-Banks often have the strictest requirements for acquisition financing but if you can qualify, you can typically get advantageous rates that you might not find elsewhere.
+Banks often have the strictest requirements for acquisition financing, but if you can qualify, you can typically get advantageous rates that you might not find elsewhere.

 Debt Security/Issuing Bonds